Skip to Content

 • The other option that this backpack takes to another level is its strap technology.

-The leather pocket straps are held by adjustable, heavy-duty buckles.
-The only thing to be aware of with a canvas leather backpack is weight.
+Adjustable, heavy-duty buckles hold the leather pocket straps.
+The only thing to be aware of when wearing a canvas leather backpack is weight.

 Backpacks are a necessity for rockhounds, and canvas is really a must if you carry hammers, chisels, and rocks inside it.
 We like this Kemy for 3 reasons: